3 Misunderstandings about my ‘Redeeming Love’ Article

 I used the term “irredeemable” to communicate the reality that no sin (in this case, on-camera sexual immorality) can be turned into righteousness, even if the sin is employed with a desire to achieve a worthy goal.
 In other words, intrinsically sinful actions cannot magically become holy actions.
 Both Abigail Cowen and Tom Lewis were required by Christian filmmakers to commit sexual acts with each other on camera—acts that should only be reserved for marriage.
 Those actions, captured for posterity and shared with a global audience, cannot be undone.

 This is especially tragic seeing as how one of the functional purposes of Redeeming Love is to provide awareness and financial support for victims of sex trafficking.
 It is inherently contradictory to sexually exploit your actors to advocate for the victims of sexual exploitation.
-That kind of is what I called “irredeemable.”
+That kind of double standard is what I called “irredeemable.”

 Be careful, little eyes, what you buy